r-niemans/CDS_ternarysearchtree/README.md

-# Concepts of Data Science 2024-2025 - Implementation of a Tenary Search Tree
+# Concepts of Data Science 2024-2025 - Implementation of a Ternary Search Tree

 ## Project Description :
 The project aims at implementing a ternary search tree using Python.